publicdocs/uscode/assets/md/titles/usc08/us/usc/t8/ch12/schII/ptV/m__us_usc_t8_s1255.md

     Subsec. (c)(4).
 [Pub.
 L. 99–603, § 313(c)][/us/pl/99/603/s313/c], as amended by [Pub.
 L. 100–525, § 2(p)(3)][/us/pl/100/525/s2/p/3], added cl.
 (4).

     Subsec. (d).
 [Pub.
 L. 99–639, § 3(b)][/us/pl/99/639/s3/b], as amended by [Pub.
-L. 100–525, § 7(b)][/us/pl/100/525/s7/b], inserted “The Attorney General may not adjust, under subsection (a) of this section, the status of a nonimmigrant alien described in [section 1101(a)(15)(K) of this title][/us/usc/t8/s1101/a/15/K] (relating to an alien fiancee or fiance or the minor child of such alien) except to that of an alien lawfully admitted to the United States on a conditional basis under [section 1186a of this title][/us/usc/t8/s1186a] as a result of the marriage of the nonimmigrant (or, in the case of a minor child, the parent) to the citizen who filed the petition to accord that alien’s nonimmigrant status under [section 1101(a)(15)(K) of this title][/us/usc/t8/s1101/a/15/K].”
+L. 100–525, § 7(b)][/us/pl/100/525/s7/b], inserted “The Attorney General may not adjust, under subsection (a), the status of a nonimmigrant alien described in [section 1101(a)(15)(K) of this title][/us/usc/t8/s1101/a/15/K] (relating to an alien fiancee or fiance or the minor child of such alien) except to that of an alien lawfully admitted to the United States on a conditional basis under [section 1186a of this title][/us/usc/t8/s1186a] as a result of the marriage of the nonimmigrant (or, in the case of a minor child, the parent) to the citizen who filed the petition to accord that alien’s nonimmigrant status under [section 1101(a)(15)(K) of this title][/us/usc/t8/s1101/a/15/K].”

     [Pub.
 L. 99–639, § 2(e)][/us/pl/99/639/s2/e], added subsec. (d).